symopsio/terraform-github-actions-oidc/Blog.md

 ### setup-terraform Action

 We use HashiCorp's [`setup-terraform`](https://github.com/hashicorp/setup-terraform) module in our workflows to actually do the provisioning.
-The `README` provides a nice example of how to comment on your pull requests with a well formatted Terraform plan.
+The `README` provides a nice example of how to comment on your Pull Requests with a well formatted Terraform plan.

 ## Step 1: Provision the IAM Roles that our workflows will use